 Berg: "You can’t cut corners or have 95 percent of what’s on screen be completely original and inspired and then have five percent something you bought at a store.
 It has to be cohesive — and it is.
 I’m so proud of what’s on screen, it’s so beautiful and it’s taking world-building to a whole new level."

 And yet, by my calculations Star Trek: Discovery was delayed at least once before the majority of production had even begun, so it's likely we'll never discover all the reasons for the show's multiple delays.
-But it does seem that production was not delayed so much as it was slowed down — CBS's initial airdate was ambitious at best, and Fuller himself touted CBS's tight schedule as the reason he was forced to leave the show.
+It seems that production was not delayed so much as it was slowed down — CBS's initial airdate of January 2017 was ambitious at best, and Fuller himself touted CBS's tight schedule as the reason he was forced to leave the show.
 After he left the show was delayed yet again, presumably because the new showrunners (Harberts and Berg) insisted that they needed more time to do Star Trek justice.

 It's worth noting that many other Star Trek shows faced similar studio difficulties, with Phase II never making it out of the concept stage, and Enterprise being cancelled as a result of the CBS/Paramount split.
 However, if there's anything Federation history has taught us, it's that Starfleet really can survive anything, from Borg attacks to CBS production problems.
 And with this new airdate we know exactly when Discovery will finally sail onto our screens, thanks to a little faith of the heart.